UAL research: mobilising in support of displaced people

 Helen will evolve her ‘Dress for our Time’ project which she founded in 2015.
 Helen and her team will continue to find collaborative ways to empower women and girls in camp through nurturing entrepreneurship, creativity and financial independence through the lens of fashion.
 Helen will be working with the UNHCR project Tiger Girls – These Inspiring Girls Enjoy Reading – which works on empowering refugee girls in the camp through coaching to pursue their education, enhance their creativity and community engagement.

 DISPLACEMENT: Uncertain Journeys is a multi-year collaborative art project that cultivates artistic responses to disaster displacement.
 It supports the state-led Platform on Disaster Displacement through exhibitions that provide policymakers an opportunity to reflect upon and understand disaster displacement from a visual, experiential and emotional perspective.
-DISPLACEMENT hopes to create engaging spaces that inspire ideas that might not otherwise emerge around a conference table, and which keep the human story at the center of policy discussions.
+DISPLACEMENT hopes to create engaging spaces that inspire ideas that might not otherwise emerge around a conference table, and which keep the human story at the centre of policy discussions.
 It also seeks to collaborate with artists from the most disaster-displacement-affected regions to share their work in policy discussions.
 The project is led by Hannah Entwisle Chapuisat, working in partnership with other UAL researchers.

 Walter Kaelin is professor emeritus for international and Swiss constitutional law, University of Bern/Switzerland and served as Representative of the United Nations (UN) Secretary-General on the Human Rights of Internally Displaced Persons (2004-2010), as a member of the UN Human Rights Committee (2003-2008 / 2012-2014) and as Special Rapporteur of the UN Human Rights Commission on the situation of human rights in Iraqi occupied Kuwait (1991/92).